 If you're trekking it's probably a good idea to take some, but in general the tea houses will boil water for you.
 I went for close to two weeks in a very remote part of Nepal and didn't have any problems with the water (always boiled).

-The other option is something like this: https://www.thegrayl.com/ which would be handy for future trips as well!
-5 months ago
+The other option is something like this: https://www.thegrayl.com/ which would be handy for future trips as well! about 3 years ago

 Real simple - just ask the lodge for boiled water.